launchdarkly/go-server-sdk-dynamodb/README.md

     ).CacheMinutes(5)
 ```

+## Data size limitation

+DynamoDB does not support storing values greater than 400KB (or slightly less, since that number includes the size of the column metadata).
+Therefore, this integration will not work if the JSON representation of any feature flag or user segment exceeds that size.

+To see the JSON representations of all flags and segments, query `https://app.launchdarkly.com/sdk/latest-all` with your SDK key in an `Authorization` header.

 ## LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/docs/getting-started) using LaunchDarkly today!